Aviation biofuel: Alternative production routes

 Several research initiatives and companies have reported work on technologies intended to produce synthetic hydrocarbons and sustainable aviation fuels (SAF).

 The SUN-to-LIQUID project (2016-2019) was a European Union Horizon 2020-funded research initiative that demonstrated the production of sustainable aviation fuel directly from sunlight, water, and carbon dioxide.
 The project utilised a solar thermochemical process involving a high-temperature solar reactor to produce synthesis gas (syngas), which was then converted into jet fuel through Fischer-Tropsch synthesis.
 On June 13, 2019, researchers at the IMDEA Energy Institute in Móstoles, Spain successfully demonstrated the complete production chain, marking a significant milestone in solar fuel technology.
 The project consortium included partners from seven European countries and Switzerland, led by Bauhaus Luftfahrt, and received support from the Swiss State Secretariat for Education, Research and Innovation.
 While the demonstration proved the technical feasibility of producing drop-in aviation fuel from renewable sources without competing for agricultural land, the technology remained at an early stage with challenges related to scaling and economic viability requiring further development.

+Using algae to make jet fuel remains an emerging technology.
+Companies working on algae jet fuel include Solazyme, Honeywell UOP, Solena, Sapphire Energy, Imperium Renewables, and Aquaflow Bionomic Corporation.
+Universities working on algae jet fuel are Arizona State University and Cranfield University.
+Major investors for algae-based SPK research are Boeing, Honeywell/UOP, Air New Zealand, Continental Airlines, Japan Airlines, and General Electric.

 Alder Fuels developed a technology to convert lignocellulosic biomass, including forestry and agricultural residues, into a hydrocarbon-rich intermediate product called "greencrude" through pyrolysis.
 This greencrude can subsequently be processed in conventional petroleum refineries using existing infrastructure to produce drop-in aviation and transportation fuels.
 The company's process utilises waste biomass feedstocks that do not compete with food production, addressing one of the sustainability concerns associated with first-generation biofuels.

 Universal Fuel Technologies developed Flexiforming technology, a catalytic process designed to convert various feedstocks, including byproducts from existing renewable fuel production, into sustainable aviation fuel.
 The technology has feedstock flexibility, allowing for the processing of multiple biomass-derived inputs through a single conversion pathway.

 Arcadia eFuels developed a power-to-liquid facility at the port of Vordingborg, Denmark, utilising a process that combines water electrolysis powered by renewable electricity with carbon dioxide capture to produce synthetic aviation fuel.
 The process involves generating green hydrogen through electrolysis, which is then combined with captured CO2 to create synthesis gas (syngas), subsequently converted to jet fuel via Fischer-Tropsch or similar gas-to-liquid processes.